-The Altix UV 1000 series systems are modular systems.
+The SGI UV 2000 series systems are modular systems.
 The components are primarily housed in building blocks referred to as individual rack units (IRUs).
 Additional optional mass storage may be added to the rack along with additional IRUs.
 You can add different types of blade options to a system IRU to achieve the desired system configuration.
-You can easily configure systems around processing capability, I/O capability, memory size, or storage capacity.
-The air-cooled IRU enclosure system has redundant, hot-swap fans and redundant, hot-swap power supplies at the IRU level.
+You can easily configure systems around processing capability, I/O capability, memory size, MIC/GPU capability or storage capacity.
+The air-cooled IRU enclosure system has redundant, hot-swap fans and redundant, hot-swap power supplies.